 Some cities have collection days specifically for common forms of hazardous waste, but for biohazardous waste, it’s important to use a service legally able to package it and transport it to the right facility.

 If someone dies in your home or property, it’s critical to seek out professional help from a cleanup company that is licensed in hazardous waste removal.
-If you don’t properly remove it, it can cause severe health risks and even be death-threatening.
-Blood and bodily fluids, however small, can present health risks, so use professional cleanup services to thoroughly disinfect your home or business.
+If waste is not properly removed, it can pose severe health risks and even be life-threatening.
+Blood and bodily fluids, however small in volume, can present health risks, so use professional cleanup services to thoroughly disinfect your home or business.
 The health safety of your family or business comes first.